bregman-arie/devops-exercises/exercises/kubernetes/README.md

 Namespaces can also be useful for managing Blue/Green environments where each namespace can include a different version of an app and also share resources that are in other namespaces (namespaces like logging, monitoring, etc.).

 Another use case for namespaces is one cluster, multiple teams.
 When multiple teams use the same cluster, they might end up stepping on each others toes.
-For example if they end up creating an app with the same name it means one of the teams overriden the app of the other team because there can't be too apps in Kubernetes with the same name (in the same namespace).
+For example if they end up creating an app with the same name it means one of the teams overridden the app of the other team because there can't be too apps in Kubernetes with the same name (in the same namespace).
 </b></details>

 <details>